IMPERIAL CONSULTANTS WEBSITE PRIVACY NOTICE

 WHAT IS THE PURPOSE OF THIS DOCUMENT?

-Imperial Consultants is a “data controller”.
+Imperial Consultants (ICON, I C Consultants Ltd) is a “data controller”.
 This means that we are responsible for deciding how we hold and use the personal information we hold about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

-This notice applies to users visiting the Imperial Consultants website, including those who have been cookied with our tracking tag.
+This notice applies to users visiting the Imperial Consultants website, including those who have allowed cookies and page tracking techniques.
 This notice does not form part of any contract of employment or other contract to provide services.
 We may update this notice at any time.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.